|Corrugated Polycarbonate for Horticultural Applications|

 International Building Code Compliance:

-DYNAGLAS Plus has been evaluated by ICC-ES (International Code Council Evaluation Service) for compliance with the 2012 International Building Code.
-DYNAGLAS Plus is a light-transmitting plastic complying with IBC Section 803.1 and 2606.4 and is intended for use in interior or exterior applications.
+DYNAGLAS has been evaluated by ICC-ES (International Code Council Evaluation Service) for compliance with the 2012 International Building Code.
+DYNAGLAS is a light-transmitting plastic complying with IBC Section 803.1 and 2606.4 and is intended for use in interior or exterior applications.
 See report ESR-1893

 for complete details.
 For a complete list of Palram's ICC-approved products, and more details about ICC, click here